chips-blockchain/bet/docs/protocol/dealer_setup.md

 dcv_commission= 0.5 #This is the percentage of the pot amount that dealer takes home as commission. chips_tx_fee=	0.00050000 #The default tx_fee is `0.0001` dealer can set any amount greater than minimum tx_fee. type= torv3 #When this set dealer only allows LN nodes running on torv3 to establish channels with it.
-This feature is not activated yet.
+This feature is not activated yet. gui_host = ""#If the GUI is hosted on the same backend node then it can be left blank, else the URL on which the GUI is hosted must be provided.
 ```

 ## Running the dealer node